General Grant New Recipients – February 2026 Announcement

 Who can nominate?

-As a member of your community (including principals, teachers, student support assistants, organizations, and any member of the public that is not directly related to the student or youth), the Foundation is asking you to nominate an individual who embodies leadership, conflict resolution, peace, or who made strong efforts to change to become a role model, demonstrating remarkable progress in rehabilitation.
+As a member of your community (including principals, teachers, student support assistants, organizations, and any member of the public that is not directly related to the student or youth), the Foundation is asking you to nominate an individual who embodies peace, leadership, conflict resolution, or who made strong efforts to change his/her attitude and behavior to become a role model.

 What are the eligibility criteria?